mixologee/tirvandor/tirvandor-project/shattered-oaths/markdown/SHATTERED-OATHS-COMPLETE.md

 **Tactics:** Mage casts *Darkness* on bridge, becomes invisible, casts *Fireball* from safety.
 Scouts attack in melee.

 **Special:** If Mage is captured/interrogated:
-- Confirms Unbound operation at Raven's Rest tomorrow night
+- Confirms Unbound operation at Raven's Keep tomorrow night
 - Lord Shadows himself will be there
 - They're retrieving something from deep vaults
 - Doesn't know what, only that it's crucial to "the Awakening"